-Why consider treatment for brief psychotic disorder at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for brief psychotic disorder at Belmont Behavioral Health System in Philadelphia, PA

 When someone who is suffering from brief psychotic disorder does not obtain treatment for his or her condition, he or she will undoubtedly begin experiencing negative effects to his or her health and wellbeing.
 Untreated symptoms of brief psychotic disorder can interrupt an individual’s life at work, at home, at school, and amongst loved ones.
 He or she can begin experiencing severe financial strain, loss of close relationships, and problems obtaining a job.
 Living with untreated brief psychotic disorder can cause an individual to remain unable to live his or her life to the fullest.
 However, there is treatment available that can help an individual in this situation get the help needed to live a life that is happy and healthy.

-Types of brief psychotic disorder treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of brief psychotic disorder treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Belmont Behavioral Hospital is an 80-bed inpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including brief psychotic disorder.
+Belmont Behavioral Health System is an inpatient and outpatient treatment center where adult men and women ages 18 and above can receive comprehensive and compassionate care for a wide range of emotional and behavioral health issues, including brief psychotic disorder.